Degrees Offered & Graduation Requirements

 - Earn 127 semester hours of credit;

 A student earning a BA degree may have no more than 56 hours from the major field (14 courses) count toward the 127 hours required for graduation.
 Required cognates would not be included in this “56 Hour” rule.
 Interdepartmental BA degrees may require no more than 68 hours (17 courses).
+NOTE: A student may count towards graduation no more than 4 credits for participation experiences that are credited S/U, unless such credits in excess of 4 are required for the student’s major or minor.

 - Earn a cumulative grade-point average of at least 2.0 overall including the major and minor (if applicable);